dstein64/vim-startuptime/README.md

 # vim-startuptime

 `vim-startuptime` is a Vim plugin for viewing `vim` and `nvim` startup event timing information.
-The plugin is customizable (`:help startuptime-configuration`).
+The plugin is customizable (see `:help startuptime-configuration`).

 <img src="screenshot.png?raw=true" width="800"/>